Last updated on January 13th, 2024 at 10:53 pm

 8. TRY THE LOCAL CUISINE

 Start you day at one of Zihuatanejo’s beautiful cafes.
-Try UMMA or LOOT – both lovely spots for a cappuccino, pastry, or breakfast.
-You will find them tucked into the back streets behind the south end of Playa la Ropa.
+Try UMMA or LOOT behind Playa La Ropa.
+They are both lovely spots for a cappuccino, pastry, or breakfast.
+Also very good is Jaguar Negro in town.